 Shark Skwal 2 Video

-Other stuff – fasteners, audio, weight, glasses, warranty
+Other stuff – fasteners, audio, weight, glasses, aero, build quality, warranty

-The Skwal 2 comes with a micrometric fastener (they’re safe and really easy to use).
+In the US, the Skwal 2 comes with a double-d ring fastener (they’re old-style but safe and easy to use).

 The Skwal 2 weighs around 3.3lbs (1.5kg) – that’s about the average weight for a full face helmet so you shouldn’t have any problems there.

 If you wear glasses – or like to wear sunglasses – then there’s a glasses groove inside the Skwal 2 which a number of owners say accommodates their glasses nicely.
 One owner commented that the sun visor drops down and easily clears his glasses, so all’s good on the glasses front.

 Evey Shark helmet comes with a five year warranty.